-- 1. Start Computer Setup.
-See Starting Computer Setup on page 63. - Select Main, and then select System Information. - 3.
-To exit Computer Setup without saving your changes, select the Exit icon in the lower-right corner of the screen, and then follow the on-screen instructions.

-Select Main, select Ignore Changes and Exit, and then press enter.
+- Start Computer Setup.
+See Starting Computer Setup on page 62. - 2.
+Select Main, and then select System Information. - To exit Computer Setup menus without saving your changes, select Main, select Ignore Changes and Exit, and then select Yes. - NOTE: If you are using arrow keys to highlight your choice, you must then press enter.

-To check for later BIOS versions, see Downloading a BIOS update on page 65.
+To check for later BIOS versions, see Downloading a BIOS update on page 63.